Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 Gene therapy is not limited to any particular disease.
 It is proving to be a promising treatment for rare diseases such as X-linked adrenoleukodystrophy.
 The therapy has proved effective in research conducted for the following diseases:

 Fat Metabolism Disorder: Gene therapy is used to correct rare genetic diseases caused due to lipoprotein lipase deficiency.
-This deficiency leads to fat molecules clogging the blood stream.
+This deficiency leads to fat molecules clogging the bloodstream.
 An adeno-associated virus vector is used to deliver the corrected copy of the LPL to the muscle cells.
 This corrected copy prevents excess accumulation of fat in the blood by breaking down the fat molecules.
-In 2012, the EU approved Glybera, the first viral gene therapy treatment for LPLD, manufactured by UniQure.
+In 2012, the EU approved Glybera, the first viral gene therapy treatment for LPLD, manufactured by uniQure (NASDAQ:QURE).
 Glybera is likely to be approved for the American market by 2018.

 Severe Combined Immune Deficiency: A lot of documented work is already available regarding treating this immunodeficiency with gene therapy; however, clinical trials have not shown promising results.
 The viral vectors used during the trials triggered leukemia in patients.
 Since then, focus of the research and trials has been on preparing new vectors that are safe and do not cause cancer.